 The W. Reymont Foundation has attracted many dedicated people who in their desire to propagate Polish culture in the Canadian multicultural society, have displayed a noble, sincere and generous heart.

 Just like every Polonia organization, the W. Reymont Foundation is today in need of people who are willing to give of their time and energy.
 Hance, we are appealing to all who have interest in the Polish youth of Canada to help them learn and maintain the culture and heritage of their ancestors.
 In ordre to continue the work the Foundation we need the support of willing volunteers.

 The future of the Polish culture in Canada is dependent on the solidarity of the Polonia.

 For more information: www.reymontfoundation.com

 Founded in 1956 to mark the centenary of the death of the renowned Polish poet, the Adam Mickiewicz Foundation in Canada was incorporated as a non-profit organization in 1963.
 The first Board of Directors consisted of Wojciech Krajewski, Rudolf Kogler and Wladyslaw Gertler, who were the pillars of the organization for four decades.

 The Foundation sponsors a wide array of cultural, scholarly and educational activities of the Polish Community in Canada such as lectures, publications and a literary competition for children attending Polish language classes, and provides scholarships to post secondary school students of Polish origin.

-The Foundation is registered as charity for income tax purposes and issues official donation receipts for gifts it receives.
+The Foundation is registered as charity for income tax purposes and issues official receipts for donations it receives.

 For more information:

 Scholarship application forms are available at www.kpk-toronto.org.
-They can also be obtained from the CPC Head Office 288 Roncesvalles Ave., Toronto Ontario.
 The submission deadline is September 15th of each calendar year